Daily Planner Apps: We Tested 10 of the Best in 2026

 What I disliked

-• It’s not built for managing big projects - no dependencies or Gantt charts.
+• It’s not built for managing big projects.

 • You can sync Apple Reminders, but it doesn’t play well with tools like Asana or Notion.